 Bagel World Park Slope - Feeling gluttonous?
 Order a toasted everything bagel sandwich, with bacon, eggs, cheese, salt & pepper.
 It is the best salty, chewy, savory bite.
 If you have a dog, there are treats at the window.

-Ghenet - Delicious Ethiopian food on a random corner on 4th Ave
+Ghenet - Delicious Ethiopian food on a random, not charming corner on 4th Ave.

 La Villa Pizza - This place has been in Brooklyn since 1982 and has surprisingly great New York pizza.
 Great for delivery.